vfilimonov/pydatastream/README.md

   - R: [RDatastream](https://github.com/fcocquemas/rdatastream) (in fact PyDatastream was inspired by RDatastream).
 * I am always open for suggestions, critique and bug reports.

+## Important (backward incompatible) changes

+* Starting version 0.5.0 the methods `fetch()` for many tickers returns MultiIndex Dataframe instead of former Panel.
+This follows the development of the Pandas library where the Panels are deprecated starting version 0.20.0 (see [here](http://pandas.pydata.org/pandas-docs/version/0.20/whatsnew.html#whatsnew-0200-api-breaking-deprecate-panel)).

 ## Installation

 First, install prerequisites: `pandas` and `suds` for Python 2; `pandas` and `suds-py3` for Python 3.
 Both of packages can be installed with the [pip installer](http://www.pip-installer.org/en/latest/):